-Pursuant to the provisions of Section 178 of the Companies Act 2013 and Clause 49 ofthe Listing Agreement the Board has carried outannual performance evaluation of its ownperformance the directors individually as wellas evaluation of working of committees ofBoard of Directors.
+Pursuant to the provisions of Section 178 of the Companies Act 2013 and SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 the Board has carried outannual performance evaluation of its own performance the directors individually as wellas evaluation of working of committees of Board of Directors.

 Executive Directors were evaluated on the basis of targets / criteria given to them bythe board from time to time as well as per their terms of appointment.
-IndependentDirectors being evaluated by entire board except of Director being evaluated on meetingtheir obligations connected with their independence criteria as wellas adherence with therequirements of professional conduct roles functions and duties specifically applicableto Independent Directors as contained in Schedule IV to the Companies Act 2013.
+IndependentDirectors being evaluated by entire board except of Director being evaluated on meetingtheir obligations connected with their independence criteria as well as adherence with therequirements of professional conduct roles functions and duties specifically applicableto Independent Directors as contained in Schedule IV of the Companies Act 2013.
 Chairmanand other Non-Independent Directors were being evaluated by Independent Directors whoalso reviewed the performance of secretarial department.
 Performance evaluation of theCommittees and that of its members in effectively discharging their duties were alsobeing carried out by board.

 The overall performance of Chairman Executive Directors and Non-Executive Directors ofthe Company is satisfactory.
 The review of performance was based on criteria ofperformance knowledge analysis quality of decision making etc.

-A. STATUTORY AUDITORS
+A. STATUTORY AUDITORS Ratification: